jspringer/projects/README.md

 # Projects
-Copies of projects hosted elsewhere (such as Heroku)
+Copies of my projects hosted elsewhere (such as Heroku).